Frequently Asked Questions

 No. A professional home inspection is an examination of the current condition of a house.
 It is not an appraisal, which determines market value.
 It is not a municipal inspection, which verifies local code compliance.
 A home inspector, therefore, will not pass or fail a house, but rather describe its physical condition and indicate which components and systems may need maintenance, repair or replacement.

 What if the report reveals problems?

-No house is perfect.
-If the inspector identifies problems, it doesn’t mean you should or shouldn’t buy the house, only that you will know in advance what to expect.
-If the inspection brings problems to light -- such as a failing, antiquated plumbing system or major termite damage -- you can negotiate to have the seller pay for necessary repairs or to lower the purchase price or you can back out of the deal, assuming your contract is written to allow you to do so.
+If the inspection brings problems to light -- such as a failing plumbing system or major termite damage -- you can often negotiate to have the seller pay for necessary repairs or to lower the purchase price.
+If the house is sold "as is" and you are not prepared to take on the financial costs of the repairs, you can back out of the deal, assuming your contract is written to allow you to do so.

 If the house proves to be in good condition, did I really need an inspection?

 Definitely.
 Now you can complete your home purchase with confidence.
 You’ll have learned many things about your new home from the inspector’s written report, and will have that information for future reference.